eo-training/eo-training.github.io/index.md

    margin-bottom: 2em;
 "><strong>Important:</strong> Updated training classes for the June 2022 election are not yet available.</p>

-## Election Officer classes for the Nov 2021 election
+## Election Officer classes for the June 2022 election

 <div class="cards">